arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-14.md

         aP >>= (f >> return'))
 ```

-So, compiler is happy, tests are green, so this expression must be
+The compiler is happy, tests are green, so this expression must be
 correct.

+## Not really my vibe

-If you are one of those devs who are proud when the code is
+If you are one of those horrible developers who are proud when the
-super-concise, magic and almost impenetrable to other devs
+code is super-concise, magic and almost impenetrable to your
-comprehension, you can stop here and celebrate.
+colleagues, you can stop here and celebrate.

+In theory you could even keep rewriting `many`, `many1`,
+`>>.`, `.>>`, `between`, `sepBy` and all the other parser combinators
+we have invented in the past chapters using `>>=` only.
+It is
+technically possible.
+Just know that every time you do that, a fairy
+loses its wings.
+You should feel bad!

-I personally find this result too cryptic and poorly expressive.
-So,
+To me, it would make little sense.
+I personally find this result too
+cryptic and not particularly expressive.
-here's my plan: I will get an energizing Tiramisù and I will quickly
+So, here's my plan: I would rather get an energizing Tiramisù then I
-proceed with [Chapter 15](/monadic-parser-combinators-15), in which I
+will quickly proceed with [Chapter
-intend to transform this horrible syntax into something more
+15](/monadic-parser-combinators-15), in which I intend to transform
-digestible for the rest of us.
-Buon appetito.
+this horrible syntax into something more digestible for the rest of
+us.
+Then, I promise, there will be a very convincing reason to rewrite
+*some* of the past combinators with monads.
+In the meanwhile, buon
+appetito.

 # References